AbhiRam0099/pm-notes/README.md

 kANBAN-Automation is one of the dashboard in project dashboards where the issue can be closed automatically.
 ### How to create issue ?
  Steps to create a issue as follows
- 1 Select the project repository you want to create the issue for .
+ 1. Select the project repository you want to create the issue for .
- 2 Click on the issue tab.
+ 2. Click on the issue tab.
- 3 Click on the new issue button which is on the leftside .
+ 3. Click on the new issue button which is on the leftside .
- 4 Give a title and comment on the issue.
+ 4. Give a title and comment on the issue.
- 5 Click on the submitissue button
+ 5. Click on the submitissue button
 ### How to create a project board for KANBAN-Automation ?
-Steps to follow in creation of KANBAN-Automation dash board 1.
+Steps to follow in creation of KANBAN-Automation dash board 1.Go to projects dropdown under your profile
+2.Select a titile
+3.Choose the type of issue template , here we are choosing the kanban-automated template 4.Add the repository link where you want to create the issue for